 Frequently Asked Questions

-What sort of student attends South Auckland Middle School?
+What sort of student attends Te Paerangi South Auckland Middle School?

 Students of all ability levels.
-The key is that with small class sizes, an integrated project-based curriculum, split day and the care and professionalism from each staff member, we are able to cater for all students and encourage them to excel.
+With small class sizes, an integrated project-based curriculum, split day and the care and professionalism from each staff member, we are able to cater for all students and encourage them to excel.

 Are there any fees?